Constraining axial non-standard neutrino interactions with MINOS and MINOS+: Acknowledgments

-We would like to thank A. Aurisano and A. Sousa from the MINOS collaboration for a clarification about the supplementary material of \cite{MINOS:2017cae}.
-We would like also to thank C. Gonzalez-Garcia for useful discussions and the collaboration in the early stages of the project.
-We are grateful to A. Ansarifard, H. Abdolmaleki and J. P. Pinheiro, for useful discussions.
+We would like to thank A. Aurisano and A. Sousa from the MINOS collaboration for the clarification about the supplementary material of \cite{MINOS:2017cae}.
+We would like also to thank C. Gonzalez-Garcia for useful discussions and the collaboration in the early stages of the project. {We are very grateful to S. Ansarifard for his valuable comments, insightful discussions, and guidance on the MCMC code.} We are also grateful to H. Abdolmaleki and J. P. Pinheiro, for useful discussions.
 This work is based on research funded by Iran National Science Foundation (INSF) under project No.4031487.
 This project has received funding from the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska-Curie Staff Exchange grant agreement No 101086085 – ASYMMETRY.
+The authors acknowledge the computational resources provided by the SARV computing facility at the school of theoretical physics of IPM.